Luxulyan railway station: History

 The first railway at Luxulyan was a horse-worked line from Par Harbour to Molinnis which was built by Joseph Treffry, opening on 18 May 1847.
 It climbed up the side of the Luxulyan Valley on a cable-worked incline and then crossed it on the Treffry Viaduct.

 On 1 June 1874 a new line was opened by the Cornwall Minerals Railway.
 Running from Fowey to Newquay, it bypassed the incline, instead passing beneath the Treffry Viaduct and entering Luxulyan through the 50 yard (46m) Luxulyan Tunnel.
-The tramway was retained from Luxulyan over the Treffry Viaduct to a quarry at Colcerrow until about 1933.
+The tramway was retained from Luxulyan over the Treffry Viaduct to a quarry at Colcerrow until about 1933..A passenger service was introduced on 20 June 1876.

 A new siding to serve the Treskilling China Clay Works was opened in 1916.
 This survived until 1975 but the public goods yard closed on 27 September 1964, as did the connection to the stub of the Colcerrow branch east of the station.
 The passing loop and the second platform face were taken out of use at the same time.